axtk/axtk.github.io/routescape_typed_URL_parameters.md

     - webdev
 ---

-The URL parameters are commonly used to reflect a piece of the application state.
-The example below shows how to manipulate the URL state similarly to React's `useState()` and in a type-safe manner with the [Routescape](https://routescape.js.org)'s `useRouteState()` hook.
+URL parameters are commonly used to reflect a piece of the application state.
+The example below shows how to manipulate the URL state similarly to React's `useState()` in a type-safe manner with the [Routescape](https://routescape.js.org)'s `useRouteState()` hook.

 The following example starts with a URL schema definition via `url-shape` and `zod` to set up a reference frame for type-safe routing.
-(It's outlined in the [type-safe routing overview]({{site.github.baseurl}}/routescape_type_safety) in more detail.)
+(More details on that in the [type-safe routing overview]({{site.github.baseurl}}/routescape_type_safety).)

 ```ts
 import {A, useRouteState} from 'routescape';